Back-end Engineering Articles

 Ruby Functions

-So far, we've seen how Ruby works and the type of data we can work with inside Ruby.
+So far we’ve been seeing the way Ruby works and the type of data we can work with inside Ruby.
 So, we can say now that we know Ruby in more detail than in the beginning.
-We need to see a tool that can help us organize our code and do it more dynamically.
-The name of this is tool is Functions.
+Now we need to see a tool that can help us organize all of our code and do it more dynamically.
+The name of this is tool is: Functions

 Functions

 A function is a collection of several lines of code.
-We call all those lines at once without repeating the code by calling a function.
-A function is a tool that you can repeatedly use to produce a consistent result from different inputs.
-If you see the previous definition of functions, it is easy to figure out why it is so popular among developers, programming languages, and its utility.
+By calling a function, we are calling all those lines at once, without having to repeat the code.
+A function is a tool that you can use over and over again to produce a consistent result from different inputs.
+If you see the previous definition about functions it is easy to figure out why it is so popular among developers, programming languages and the utility of it.

-To write a function in Ruby, we need a header and a code block.
-The title starts with the word "def" and the function name.
-If the function receives a parameter, you can put parentheses after the function's name; if you don't receive parameters, it is unnecessary to have parenthesis (we'll see what's a parameter later on this same blog post).
-Then, the body of the function runs some kind of operation.
+To write a function in Ruby we need a header and a block of code.
+The header starts with the word “def” and the function name.
+If the function receives a parameter you can put parentheses after the name of the function, if you don’t receive parameters it is not necessary to have parenthesis (we'll see what's a parameter later on this same blog post).
+The body of the function runs some kind of operation.
 The syntax looks something like the following:

-Note: we'll use the text editor and execute the code via console.
+Note: we’ll be using the text editor and executing the code via console.
 Please refer to this post to know how we do this.

 def hello